ebelogay-c/jhu-getdata/codebook.md

 Variables in means.txt
 ======================

-The space-separated file means.txt contains 160 rowsd and 68 columns, with a header.
+The space-separated file means.txt contains 160 rows and 68 columns, with a header.
 To read the data into R, use the command
 ```
-rmeans <- read.table("means.txt", header=TRUE)
+means <- read.table("means.txt", header=TRUE)
 ```